 At 0745, after rounding the island, the wind was on our beam.
 I raised the mainsail and opened 60% of the headsail.
 Then, I turned off the engine.
 Bliss!
 This was our first real sail of the 2014 season.
 We were doing close to 7 knots under sail.

 We arrived at Khalindhoniki (Χαλιδρονίκη) [37° 39.7' N 24° 24.1' E] at 1310.
 It was a disappointment.
-Gone is the lovely isolated anchorage.
-Now there is a road and the beach is full of umbrellas and beach chairs while the cove is full of motor cruisers.
+Gone was the lovely isolated anchorage.
+Now there was a road and the beach was full of umbrellas and beach chairs while the cove was full of motor cruisers.
 So, we did not stay and instead rounded the island heading for Vourkari.
 After we lost the wind I turned on the motor and put up the tent.
 We arrived in Vourkari (Βουρκάρι) [37° 40.1' N 24° 19.3' E] at 1500.
 I anchored for a brief stay.

 After securing Thetis Byron drove me up to his house in Katevati (Κατεβατή) where I was greeted by his wife Ivi and her mother Areti.
 The party started around 9.
 There were many old friends.
 Two of the guests had brought guitars so the party was very jolly.
-The only sad note is that Areti is slowly failing.
+The only sad note was that Areti was slowly failing.